Coach & Educator

 Sample Followership Resources

-With Wendy M. Edmonds, Marc Hurwitz, and Robin A. Roberts (Moderator)
+With Marc Hurwitz, Samantha Hurwitz, and Sharna Fabiano (Moderator)

 In the middle of COP26, Keith Grint asks: “How do we mobilize the population to take responsibility for the planet when their personal contribution might appear to them to be materially irrelevant?”
 And, what does this have to do with notions about leadership, followership, and systemic change?